Afflya/afflyasnavigation/README.md

 * Always above translucent navigation bar
 * Adapted to side translucent navigation in landscape orientation

+### ANVerticalContentContainer

+* Container to your content that helps to avoid translucent navigation bar and display cutout on the side of the screen

+### ANSpaceTop and ANSpaceBottom

+* Space on top and bottom of your scrolling content avoid translucent navigation bar, status bar and display cutout

 ## Getting started

 ### Installation